Jags finish last in AFC South a year after winning division

 “My confidence level is not about Blake Bortles.
 It’s about what we have to do offensively,” Marrone said.
 “Right now, that confidence is low, judging by the numbers.
 I’d be a fool to say I have confidence in anything, from an offensive standpoint.”

-The Jaguars will also be looking for more from Fournette next season after the fourth overall pick in last year’s draft managed just 439 yards rushing.
-He was limited to eight games because of injuries.
+The Jaguars also could be done with Fournette, the fourth overall pick in the 2017 draft who missed eight games because of injuries and a suspension.

-Coughlin had strong words for Fournette and T.J.
-Yeldon after the game.

-Fournette, who was inactive because of foot and ankle injuries, and Yeldon were caught by TV cameras sitting on the bench and chatting while the offense had the ball.
+Fournette, who was inactive because of foot and ankle injuries, was caught by TV cameras sitting on the bench during the game and chatting with running back T.J.
+Yeldon while the offense had the ball.
 They were clearly disengaged with teammates and coaches.

 “I am disappointed in the behavior today from T.J.
-Yeldon and Leonard Fournette,” Coughlin said.
+Yeldon and Leonard Fournette,” Coughlin said in a statement.
 “They were disrespectful, selfish and their behavior was unbecoming that of a professional football player.”